An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Trap Shooting

-• Description: Shoot clay targets launched from a single machine.
+• What is it?
+Shoot clay targets launched from a single machine.

 • Goal / Objective: Hit flying targets accurately.